oracle-livelabs/oci/cd3-automation-toolkit/create-eventalarm/create-eventalarm.md

 The objectives of this lab are:

-- Add OCI event rule, alarm and notifications in excel spreadsheet
+- Add OCI Event Rule, Alarm and Notifications details in Excel spreadsheet.
-- Deploy event rule, alarm and notifcations
+- Execute the setUpOCI.py script to generate Terraform files.
-- Use the Plan to Terraform Apply
+- Execute Terraform commands from the respective service folder.

-## Task 1: Add OCI event rule, alarm and notifications in Excel Spreadsheet
+## Task 1: Add OCI Event Rule, Alarm and Notifications in Excel Spreadsheet

-1. Copy __CD3-CIS-ManagementServices-template.xlsx__ from /cd3user/oci_tools/cd3_automation_toolkit/example to localy on your system.
+1. Copy __CD3-CIS-ManagementServices-template.xlsx__ from /cd3user/oci_tools/cd3_automation_toolkit/example to locally on your system.

 2. Open __CD3-CIS-ManagementServices-template.xlsx__ and update __Events, Alarms, Notifications__ tabs based on your requirements and save it.
 You could use CIS standard pre-filled data in spreadsheet.